Ratatoeskr/UnityDependencyInjection/README.md

 An attempt to use dependency injection in unity via so-called systems.
 This "framework" is an very early stage, but feel free to give feedback or to contribute :)
 Readme is Work-In-Progress!

+# Prerequisites
+This framework is based on latest Unity 2018.3 features such as
+* Package Management
+* RuntimeInitializeOnLoadMethod
+* C# 7.0 / .Net 4.6
+* Test Runner

 # How to use
 Create a new system class.
 It can be a MonoBehaviour or not, doesn't matter.
 Important: a system requires the system-attribute!
 ```cs